huwu55/liri-node-app/README.md

 ### What Each Command Should Do

-`node liri.js concert-this '<artist/band name here>'` then the following information about each event to the terminal:
+`node liri.js concert-this '<artist/band name here>'` then the following information about the event will show in the terminal:

 * Name of the venue
 * Venue location